-The log value of the molar mass is a linear function of the elution volume, Ve.
+The log value of the molar mass is a linear function of the elution volume, $V{\rm e}$ .

-Fig. 3 - SEC chromatogram of the mixture of standards.
+Fig. 3-SEC chromatogram of the mixture of standards.

-7. Based on the SEC curves in Fig. 2 and 3, determine $V_e$ of polymer resulting in curve X and use it to estimate the degree of polymerization m of its second block.
+7. Based on the SEC curves in Fig. 2 and 3, determine $V_e$ of the polymer that corresponds to curve X and use it to estimate the degree of polymerization m of its second block.
 Detail your calculation; you may use a calculator or plot a graph.